 When Gleevec is combined with chemotherapy, liver toxicity in the form of transaminase elevation and hyperbilirubinemia has been observed.
 Additionally, there have been reports of acute liver failure.
 Monitoring of hepatic function is recommended.

-In the newly diagnosed CML trial, 1.8% of patients had Grade 3/4 hemorrhage.
-In the Phase 3 unresectable or metastatic GIST studies 211 patients (12.9%) reported Grade 3/4 hemorrhage at any site.
-In the Phase 2 unresectable or metastatic GIST study 7 patients (5%) had a total of 8 CTC Grade 3/4 hemorrhages; gastrointestinal (GI) (3 patients), intra-tumoral (3 patients) or both (1 patient).
+In a trial of Gleevec versus IFN+Ara-C in patients with the newly diagnosed CML, 1.8% of patients had Grade 3/4 hemorrhage.
+In the Phase 3 unresectable or metastatic GIST studies, 211 patients (12.9%) reported Grade 3/4 hemorrhage at any site.
+In the Phase 2 unresectable or metastatic GIST study, 7 patients (5%) had a total of 8 CTC Grade 3/4 hemorrhages; gastrointestinal (GI) (3 patients), intra-tumoral (3 patients) or both (1 patient).
 Gastrointestinal tumor sites may have been the source of GI hemorrhages.
-Patients should therefore be monitored for gastrointestinal symptoms at the start of therapy.
+In a randomized trial in patients with newly diagnosed Ph+ CML in chronic phase comparing Gleevec and nilotinib, GI hemorrhage occurred in 1.4% of patients in the Gleevec arm, and in 2.9% of patients in the nilotinib 300 mg bid arm.
+None of these events were Grade 3 or 4 in the Gleevec arm; 0.7% were Grade 3 or 4 in the nilotinib 300 mg bid arm.
+In addition, gastric antral vascular ectasia has been reported in postmarketing experience.

 Gleevec is sometimes associated with GI irritation.
 Gleevec should be taken with food and a large glass of water to minimize this problem.
 There have been rare reports, including fatalities, of gastrointestinal perforation.